Poverty in the United States: Child poverty

 A 2014 report by the National Center on Family Homelessness states the number of homeless children in the U.S. has reached record levels, calculating that 2.5 million children, or one child in every 30, experienced homelessness in 2013.
 High levels of poverty, lack of affordable housing and domestic violence were cited as the primary causes.
 A 2017 peer-reviewed study published in Health Affairs found that the U.S. has the highest levels of child mortality among 20 OECD countries.

 Racial inequality is also visible when it comes to discerning poverty among children in America.
 In 2021, Children's Defense Fund estimated that 71% of children living in poverty are children of color.

 Poverty is also associated with expanded adverse childhood experiences, such as witnessing violence, feeling discrimination, and experiencing bullying.
 According to a 2016 study by the Urban Institute, teenagers in low income communities are often forced to join gangs, save school lunches, sell drugs or exchange sexual favors because they cannot afford food.

-According to the Save the Children fund, food insecurity among families with children as increased by two thirds since March 2020.
+According to the Save the Children fund, food insecurity among families with children as increased by two-thirds since March 2020.
 The fund further states that "the U.S. continues to lag behind most peer countries in meeting the needs of children and families during the pandemic".

 Children living in poverty may also experience many health and developmental problems due to food insecurity and malnutrition.
 Children in low socioeconomic statuses are shown to have more gray matter which affects educational and life outcomes.
 They may have a lower immune systems due to malnutrition, and they are more likely to have chronic disease like asthma.

+Child poverty more than doubled from 5.2% in 2021 to 12.4% in 2022 largely as the result of pandemic aid running out, in particular the expansion of the child tax credit.

+Poverty and incarceration

+Poverty and disability

+Disabled people in the United States are twice as likely to live in poverty due to persistent discrimination, structural and institutional barriers to economic security, and employment disparities.
+In 2019, 21.6 percent of disabled people were considered poor under the Census’s Supplemental Poverty Measure.
+People with disabilities experience income disparities in the form of a wage gap that heavily contributes to the increased risk of poverty.
+In 2020, workers with disabilities (ages 18–64) were paid, on average, 74 cents for every dollar paid to their non-disabled peers.
+People with disabilities face additional challenges including an added cost of living, a lack of affordable and accessible transportation and housing, and a lack of access to affordable support and services that contribute to their increased risk of experiencing poverty.
+Income disparities, employment challenges, and additional barriers can cause difficulties in affording rent, as 4 in 10 disabled people in the United States are struggling to afford their rent.
+Additionally, people with disabilities are three times more likely to not have enough to eat and are almost twice as likely to be unable to pay monthly bills.